NEXMK/HR_Data_Analysis_Project/README.md

   - DAX for calculations and KPIs
   - Custom visuals for geographic and categorical analysis
 ## 3-Questions (KPI'S)
- -What's the age distribution in the company?
+ - What's the age distribution in the company?
- -Age Group distribution?
+ - Age Group distribution?
- -What's the gender breakdown in the company?
+ - What's the gender breakdown in the company?
- -How does gender vary across departments and job titles?
+ - How does gender vary across departments and job titles?
- -What's the race distribution in the company?
+ - What's the race distribution in the company?
- -What's the Average length of employment in the company?
+ - What's the Average length of employment in the company?
- -Which Department has the highest turnover rate?
+ - Which Department has the highest turnover rate?
- -What's the tenure distribution for each department?
+ - What's the tenure distribution for each department?
- -How many employees work remotely for each department?
+ - How many employees work remotely for each department?
- -What's the distribution of employees across different states?
+ - What's the distribution of employees across different states?
- -How are the job titles distributed in the company?
+ - How are the job titles distributed in the company?
- -How have employees hire counts varied over time?
+ - How have employees hire counts varied over time?

 ## 4-Purpose:
 The dashboard aims to help HR professionals and stakeholders quickly understand workforce composition, diversity, and retention metrics, enabling smarter HR strategy and planning.